The Presidents Group is a network of B.C. business leaders who are engaging with employers across the province to:

 In October 2011, the British Columbia Institute of Technology awarded Peter with the Distinguished Alumni Award for Professional Leadership.

 During his career, Peter has presided over dozens of commercial, residential, institutional and industrial building construction projects across Canada.
-In British Columbia, some prominent projects that Peter has supervised are the Shangri La tower, the Teck Acute Care Centre (the new BC Children’s and BC Women’s Hospital Expansion), the University of British Columbia Irving K. Barber Library and the Tsawwassen Mills mall.
+In British Columbia, some prominent projects that Peter has supervised are the Shangri La tower, the Teck Acute Care Centre (the new BC Children’s and BC Women’s hospital expansion), the University of British Columbia Irving K. Barber Library and the Tsawwassen Mills mall.
 Peter also directed the construction of some of B.C.’s first LEED Platinum and ‘Living Building’ projects—including the Van Dusen Botanical Gardens Visitor Centre and the Simon Fraser University Childcare Development Centre.

 A resident of North Vancouver, Peter actively gives back to the community participating in various charitable organizations such as Kids Help Phone, BC Children's Hospital, United Way, The Zajac Foundation and The Looking Glass Foundation.

 On March 31, 2015, British Columbia Lottery Corporation's (BCLC) Board of Directors appointed Jim as president and chief executive officer of the corporation.
-He held the role on an interim basis since January 30, 2014.
+He had held the role on an interim basis since January 30, 2014.

-Over the past 14 years, Jim has also served as vice president of Lottery Gaming and Vice President of Casino and Community Gaming.
+Over the past 14 years, Jim has also served as vice president of Lottery Gaming and vice president of Casino and Community Gaming.
 He has provided leadership and direction in strategy, marketing and product development as well as operational responsibility for the provision of products, services and support for players and business partners.

 Prior to joining BCLC, Jim held a wide range of responsibilities in the retail and hospitality industries with companies such as Procter & Gamble, Nabob Foods, BC Hot House and Sun Rich Fresh Foods.
 This has instilled in him a keen sense of creating value for customers through innovation and partnering with key stakeholders in the delivery of the customer experience.